Itzzyaboyterr0code/SJSTools/README.md

 # SJSTools
-Skidmus's javascript tools (boilerplate stuff ig)
+Skidmus's javascript tools (Intended to be used for tampermonkey scripts!)

 # License
 This project is licensed under the gpl-3.0 license.